syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Activity.md

 ### Compensation

-Compensation is triggered when the operation is partially failed and enabled it with the compensation property of the task and the collapsedsubprocess.
+Compensation is triggered when the operation is partially failed and enabled it with the compensation property of the task and the collapsed subprocess.
 To create a Compensation, you have to enable the [IsCompensationActivity](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_IsCompensationActivity) property of the BPMNNodeViewModel.

 >Note: By default, IsCompensationActivity property is false.